 With order size filter at minimum 10 contracts

 Both LT Pro and LT Free support any instrument with MBP -- market-by-price depth data.
-I think today all connections including stocks and crypto provide MBP data.
-But the order size filtering feature (which is the only difference of LT Pro) would work only with CME Futures with Rithmic connection.
+Today, all connections including stocks and crypto provide MBP data.
+But the order size filtering feature (which is the only difference of LT Pro) works only with CME Futures with Rithmic connection.
 To clarify, this feature will NOT work with:

 - Non-CME data by Rithmic, e.g. Eurex futures

 - CME data not by Rithmic, e.g. CME futures by CQG

 - Anything else except CME futures by Rithmic

 To install the Liquidity Tracker Add-On, simply get Bookmap 7.4 and install it from the Add-ons Manager.

 This add-on takes advantage of the new Add-ons Manager feature, which simplifies both the installation and updating process.
 If you'd like to learn more about the Add-ons Manager and how it can benefit your experience, please visit the following page.

 To install the Liquidity Tracker Add-On with Bookmap version 7.3, follow these steps:

 Technical details: download the add-on's jar file either from the download section in your marketplace dashboard or using the direct links of LT-Pro and LT-Free.
 In Bookmap click Settings -> Addons -> Add, and add the jar file.